 The entry-level iPad benefitted from a very nice upgrade with its 2019 model.
 Compared to the iPad (2018), the 2019 version boasted a larger touchscreen, as well as a little more RAM.
 However, is it really a better tablet overall than its immediate predecessor?
 We answer this eternal question in this head-to-head comparison article.

-Alongside a trio of new iPhones and an upgraded Apple Watch, there was also a slightly improved entry-level iPad on show at Apple’s September event.
-Whether you own an older iPad and you’re wondering whether to upgrade, or you’re just shopping for a new tablet and want to know what Apple’s most affordable option has to offer, we have you covered.
-We’re going to delve into all the differences between and its 2018 iPad, so you can decide which one is for you.
+Whether you own an older iPad and you’re wondering whether to upgrade, or you’re just shopping for a newer tablet and want to know what Apple’s most affordable option has to offer, we have you covered.
+We’re going to delve into all the differences between Apple’s 2019 iPad and its 2018 iPad, so you can decide which one is for you.

 |iPad (2019)||iPad (2018)|